-Alternative 2 - Relocate Southbound Exit
+Alternative 2-Relocate Southbound POV Processing

-Under Alternative 2, GSA would acquire Friendship Park and construct new facilities as described under the Proposed Action, however the outgoing traffic would be routed directly south from Archibald Street (through the former Friendship Park site) to Avenida Morelos in Mexico (see Figure 2-7).
-The rerouting of southbound traveling vehicles directly south from Archibald Street would alleviate the need for vehicles to turn left onto Urtuzuastegui Street.
+Under Alternative 2, GSA would acquire from BLM, the legal interest necessary to construct and operate the expansion of the San Luis I LPOE on the former Friendship Park site and construct new facilities as described under the Proposed Action, however the outgoing traffic would be routed directly south from Archibald Street (through the former Friendship Park site) to Avenida Morelos in Mexico (see Figure 2-7).
+The rerouting of southbound traveling vehicles directly south from Archibald Street the need for vehicles to turn left onto Urtuzuastegui Street.